 This is a particularly tough question.
 I previously wrote about how earning more than the Substantial Gainful Activity amount may cause your benefits to be stopped in Social Security Disability Insurance cases.

-WARNING: I do not pretend to be a understand SSI benefits calculations.
+CAVEAT: I do not pretend to be a understand SSI benefits calculations.
 I strongly encourage anyone reading this to check this information with Social Security.
 Also, any Social Security technicians are more than welcome correct any errors I may make here.